Childhood

 A determined mind spent months researching how to get published, discovering the lengthy, complex, and seemingly impossible process of finding an agent to represent his work.
 Somewhat depressed that the world of literature was teeming with so-called professionals, yet so few had the time to give his work a first glance, there was a serious road block ahead.
 Without help, the road to traditional publication was more than an uphill battle, but nearly impossible without a PHD or a degree in literature.

 "J.K.Rowling, a huge inspiration at the time, was no scholar.
 Like me, she was simply a good story teller with an agent who had the courage to take a chance.
 Her imagination wasn't corrupted by the literary system.
 Harry Potter was a national phenomenon—theme parks, trillions of dollars worth of revenue, countless jobs created around the world, inspiration of the masses to read again, all on a single creative idea which did not require a PHD or a BA in literature.
 Though many similar ideas followed, the world has not seen it's equal, and more than likely never will; not because the world lacks good story tellers—far from it, but simply because there is seemingly no bravery left in the literary world.
-I've personally read hundreds of books in their entirety, and only few stand out in my memory, all of which were authors with an abundance of imagination, and very little credentials.
+I've personally read hundreds of books in their entirety, and only a few stand out in my memory, all of which were authors with an abundance of imagination, and very little credentials.
 Education can sometimes hinder the creative mind, where free thinkers are unfettered by such restraints, and I have yet to be proven wrong."

 Steven went with his gut instinct, relying on a genuine belief that the beauty of art, in any form, will be recognized in itself, if it is passion which guides the project.
 Draining his assets, the entrepreneurial author put his money and faith in the hands of his future readers, and self-published his first book, The Book of Neophyte: The Awakening.
 Tension had never been higher or more foreboding.
 For the first time in his life, his twisted and morbid thoughts were exposed to the world, letting complete strangers into his mind, and hoping and praying for the best possible outcome.
 Sleep had never come with more difficulty in those days, as he would admittedly suffer through many more night terrors than relive his own personal exposure.
 However, the first time he held the hardcover in his hands, the new author was never more sure that this was more than a simple art project, but fate.